Dallas Cowboys News: Aldon Smith Feeling ‘Great’ Ahead Of Return To NFL

 Aldon Smith has not played in the NFL since 2015, but he believes there is still a lot of life in him as a member of the Dallas Cowboys.
 Due to off-field problems, substance abuse, and other issues, he was out of the league almost as fast as he dominated the spotlight in it.
-Now, he’s heading back for another chance with a new team, and Smith not only believes he can contribute, but he still feels young.
+Now, he’s heading back for another chance with a new team, and Smith believes he can contribute and is young enough to do so.

 Smith holds the record for sacks in the first two seasons of a career with 33.5 as a member of the San Francisco 49ers.
-He holds the 49ers’ team record for most sacks in a season with 19.5 (2012)., but he was out of the league just a few years later.
+He holds the 49ers’ team record for most sacks in a season with 19.5 in 2012, but he was out of pro football just a few years later.

 On Friday, Smith spoke about his comeback and how it feels to be back in the NFL after such a long absence.
 The official website of the Dallas Cowboys reported that he’s grateful for his time with both the 49ers and Las Vegas/Oakland Raiders as they taught him a lot.